ajaygunalan/ajaygunalan.github.io/_includes/projects/motor/src/motor.md

    A robot is a bunch of actuator connected by a link(a structure).
 Actuators, being one of the fundamental element of a robot, will determine the core capabilities and limitation of a robot.
 Thus a thorough understanding of the actuator will help us to optimise it based upon our requirment.

-   In this article we restrict ourself to Electromagnetic Actuator (Motors), since it is the most widely used one and has a higher energy efficiency compared to other like hydraulic, pneumatic, etc..
+   In this article we restrict ourself to Electromagnetic Actuator (Motors), since it is the most widely used one and has a higher energy efficiency compared to others like hydraulic, pneumatic, etc..

    Out of all the various type of motor like Induction, Reluctance, PMSM/BLDC, DC, Stepper, etc...
 I'll be focusing on only BLDC/PMSM Motors due to its superior perfomance compared to others.
 However most of the concepts you learn here, will be helpful for understanding other motors too.